 Two of the most attractive are the Gazi Husrev-Beg Mosque and The Baščaršija mosque, both built in the 14th century.
 Coppersmiths and small cafes selling Bosnian coffee line the alleyways as pigeons fly above, making for a lively atmosphere.

-Most attractions in Sarajevo are in walking distance from one another, which I prefer when solo traveling.
+Most attractions in Sarajevo are within walking distance of one another, which I prefer when solo traveling.

 If you are vegan or vegetarian, there are lots of restaurant options available.
 I particularly enjoyed eating at Klopa and Falafel (you got it, that second one sells falafel).